Swing states scramble to keep elections on track in hurricanes’ wake

 “Not in my 58 years of living here have I ever seen that type of mass destruction and devastation,” says Richmond County Elections Supervisor Travis Doss in Augusta.

-Sandy to Michael: how other storms have affected voter turnout
+Sandy to Michael: How other storms have affected voter turnout

-Hurricane season comes right before U.S. elections, and Helene and Milton are far from the first hurricanes to impact the vote.
+Hurricane season comes right before U.S. elections, and Helene and Milton are far from the first hurricanes to affect the vote.

-Hurricane Sandy hit the northeastern United States just a week before the 2012 election, leaving a swath of devastation in Connecticut, New Jersey, and New York as well as flooding in parts of eastern Pennsylvania.
+Hurricane Sandy hit the Northeastern United States just a week before the 2012 election, leaving a swath of devastation in Connecticut, New Jersey, and New York as well as flooding in parts of eastern Pennsylvania.
 Turnout dipped significantly in those states.
 New Jersey, which saw the most widespread damage, saw its total 2012 statewide turnout drop by nearly 6 percentage points from 2008, three times the nationwide turnout dip.
-Ocean and Monmouth Counties, two coastal areas hardest hit by the storm, both saw total turnout drop by more than 8%.
-An academic study found that voter turnout dropped the most in the precincts most impacted by the storm.
+Ocean and Monmouth Counties, two coastal areas hit hard by the storm, both saw total turnout drop by more than 8%.
+An academic study found that voter turnout dropped the most in the precincts most affected by the storm.

-Hurricane Michael hit the Florida panhandle on Oct.
+Hurricane Michael hit the Florida Panhandle on Oct.
 10, 2018.
 Its aftermath, combined with an executive order from then-Florida Gov. Rick Scott to loosen voting laws while consolidating polling locations in the eight counties most affected by the storm, limiting where people could cast their votes, saw a 7% decline in voter turnout, according to one academic study.
 That means about 13,000 fewer total votes, in a year where the races for both U.S. Senate and governor were decided by around 10,000 votes.
 In 2022, after Hurricane Ian slammed into southwest Florida, Gov. Ron DeSantis used his emergency powers to allow three counties – all Republican strongholds – to consolidate polling places, extend early voting, and loosen rules around mail ballot requests.

-Governor DeSantis has already granted the 13 northern Florida counties hardest hit by Hurricane Helene greater flexibility in sending out mail ballots and changing in-person voting sites, and has indicated counties impacted by Hurricane Milton will get similar treatment.
+Governor DeSantis has already granted the 13 northern Florida counties hit hardest by Hurricane Helene greater flexibility in sending out mail ballots and changing in-person voting sites, and has indicated that counties affected by Hurricane Milton will get similar treatment.

 Even if officials find ways to make the voting systems fully operational, it doesn’t mean people whose lives have been upended by the storms will be able to vote.

-“On the hard infrastructure, they do have good resiliency plans, but with respect to enabling access to the ballot it’s not as strong,” Amy Keith, the Florida executive director of the good-government group Common Cause, said on a press call earlier this week.
+“On the hard infrastructure, they do have good resiliency plans, but with respect to enabling access to the ballot, it’s not as strong,” Amy Keith, the Florida executive director of the good-government group Common Cause, said on a press call this week.
 “Where we’re seeing the weaknesses is really on accommodating individual voters, within the context of a disaster, to be able to access their ballot, register to vote, and make their vote heard.”

 Florida election officials will soon face similar challenges as those faced by their colleagues to the north.